Cowan Lake (Saskatchewan)

 Cowan Lake is a lake in the Canadian province of Saskatchewan in the Beaver River watershed.
+The southern part of Cowan Lake is in the RM of Big River No. 555, the central part is in the RM of Meadow Lake No. 588, and the northern end is in the Northern Administration District.
 The primary inflow for the lake is Big River at the lake's southern end by the town of Big River and the outflow, located near the lake's northern end, is Cowan River at Cowan Lake Dam.
 The dam was originally built in 1937 and was upgraded in 1971.
 It is 4.2 m high and the total volume of the reservoir created by the dam is 40334 dam3.

 Highway 55 follows the length of the lake along its eastern shore and Highway 942 runs up most of the length of the western shore.

 Parks and recreation

 At the southern end of Cowan Lake at the town of Big River is Big River Regional Park.
 The park has a campground and boat launch on the lake's shore.
 At the northern end of the lake is Cowan Dam Recreation Site.
 It is a small campground at the dam that is accessed from Highway 55.